How Seniors Can Improve Balance

 On a more serious note, we also know that the consequences of falling get worse in our golden years.
 One in three adults age 65 and older falls each year, and up to 30 percent suffer moderate to severe injuries.
 According to the National Council on Aging, there’s a common misconception that the best way to prevent falls is to stay home and limit activity.
 The truth is, over half of all falls actually take place at home — and regular physical activity is the key to staying limber and steady on your feet.

-“Balance exercises are so incredibly vital for helping seniors stay healthy, independent and mobile well into an advanced age,” said Debbie Cohen, CA personal trainer who works primarily with those age 50 and up.
+“Balance exercises are so incredibly vital for helping seniors stay healthy, independent and mobile well into an advanced age,” says Debbie Cohen, CA personal trainer who works primarily with those age 50 and up.

 Before doing any balance exercises, a proper warmup in is non-negotiable for injury prevention.
 Warming up gives the body a chance to lubricate the joints and pump blood into your muscles, where it can provide oxygen and nutrients to lower the chance of a muscle pull.

 There’s two main types of stretching — dynamic and static.
-The ideal warmup involves the dynamic kind, which “get your body moving, your heart pumping and your muscles warm,” said Cohen.
+The ideal warmup involves the dynamic kind, which “get your body moving, your heart pumping and your muscles warm,” says Cohen.
 Dynamic stretches are active movements, which means your joints and muscles go through a full range of motion, and they also raise your core temperature.
 Static stretches, which are held for longer periods of time, lower your temperature, which is why they’re best saved for your cooldown instead.

 Here are a few of Cohen’s go-to dynamic stretches for warming up: